ControlSoup/Thrusty/projects/liquid/nozzel_geometry.md

 Need:
 - Chamber Area must be 4 x Throat Area [Pg 72 RPE, Sutton]
+- L* of roughly 20in should be used as a basline (HalfCat's sucessful engine number)
 - Expansition ratio
 - Throat Area
 - Chamber length